pravj/Doga/README.md

 * exit of application by selecting `cancel`
 * write logs to a custom log file using `sudo doga -f filename.txt`

+> Doga's GUI is not responsive yet so it will raise exceptions on smaller screen size.

 ###How it's made

 * Doga's GUI is built on top of [npyscreen](https://pypi.python.org/pypi/npyscreen)